otrv4/otrv4/architecture-decisions/005-brace-key.md

 #### Considerations

-Transmitting the 3072-bit DH public key will increase the time it takes to exchange messages.
-To mitigate this, the key won’t be transmitted every time the root and chain keys are derived.
-Instead, this key will be computed with a DH function every third time and the interim keys will be derived from the previous `brace_key`.
+Deriving the 3072-bit DH public key will increase the time it takes to exchange messages.
+To mitigate this, the key won’t be generated every time chain keys are derived.
+Instead, this key will be computed with a DH function every third DH ratchet and the interim keys will be derived from the previous `brace_key`.
 After generating new DH keys, the new public key will be sent in every message of that ratchet in order to allow transmission even if one of the messages is dropped.

 The brace key will be mixed with the ECDH key to produce the Mixed shared secret.